jrjakiro/personal/README.md

-# personal
+# personalpage
-This Repository is created by Jayachandran Ramadoss.
-This Website is a kind of Personal Website.
+This is the Web application I have Created in order to host personal website in Github Pages by Jayachandran Ramadoss.